 The world of finance has changed.
 Technology has taken giant strides concerning all types of businesses and markets: communications, entertainment, sports, art, and more.
 These advances have not sidelined the banking system that, for some years now, has had to adapt to the new digital era.

-This and much more is what Open Banking brings with it.
+This is what Open Banking aspires to enable.
 Its emergence has given rise to numerous unknowns for customers, bank owners and entrepreneurs alike.
 Want to know what it’s all about and what the advantages and disadvantages of online banking are?
-We’ll tell you right away.
+Read on.

 What is Open Banking?

 “Generally speaking, it is a mechanism in which customer banking information is shared to applications or APIs.
 In this way, an ecosystem is created that is conducive to generating business, solving needs, suggesting services and much more.”

 Open Banking is built upon data related to credit cards, statements, and account types and everything relating to the customer’s finances.
 Once gathered, this information is synchronized with the various emerging applications and starts an exchange process that facilitates and enhances the experience of customers.